Retrieving and Creating DNS Records

 (RRsets).
 An RRset is the set of all Resource Records of a given record

 type for a given name.
-For example, the name example.com
+For example, the name example.com may have an

-, denoting the set of IPv4 addresses associated with this
+RRset of type A, denoting the set of IPv4 addresses associated with this

 name.
 In the traditional BIND zone file format, the RRset would be written